PermutaTriangle/Tilings/README.rst

        >>> strategy_generator = FusionFactory()
        >>> for rule in strategy_generator(tiling):
        ...     print(rule)
-       Explanation: fuse columns 0 and 1
+       fuse columns 0 and 1
        +-+-+                      +-+
        |\|\|                   ↣  |\|
        +-+-+                      +-+